weibeld/heroku-buildpack-run/README.md

 heroku buildpack:set https://github.com/weibeld/heroku-buildpack-run.git
 ~~~

-On the next `git push heroku master`, the `heroku-buildpack-run' buildpack will be used.
+On the next `git push heroku master`, the `heroku-buildpack-run` buildpack will be used.

 For more information on how to use custom buildpacks, see <https://devcenter.heroku.com/articles/third-party-buildpacks#using-a-custom-buildpack>.